sonhuytran/lecture-notes/programming-theory/docs/code-complete/01-02-metaphors-for-a-richer-understanding-of-software-development.md

 > The larger the project is, the more complicated the building process will be, and so are the consequences of poor design.

-Building a software system is like building a large house: you'll reuse high-level language features, prebuilt libraries, etc. It generally doestn't make sense to code things you can buy ready-made.
+Building a software system is like building a large house: you'll reuse high-level language features, prebuilt libraries, etc. **It generally doesn't make sense to code things you can buy ready-made**.

-The customization has parallels in software development.
+But the customization has parallels in software development. **If you're building a first-class software product, you might build your own scientific functions for better speed or accuracy**.

 > A well-planned project improves your ability to change your mind later about details.